Biden issues new warning to Russia over invading Ukraine

 Russia on Thursday announced sweeping naval maneuvers through February, some apparently in the Black Sea, involving over 140 warships and more than 60 aircraft.
 Separately, Spain’s defense minister said the country was sending two warships to the Black Sea with NATO approval.

-Amid concerns that Putin may not be moved by threats of sanctions and that an invasion will not draw as strong an international response as the U.S. believes is warranted, Blinken made a direct appeal to the Russian people to oppose any intervention.
+Amid concerns that Putin may not be moved by threats of sanctions, Blinken made a direct appeal to the Russian people to oppose any intervention.

-The U.S. and its NATO allies face a difficult task on Ukraine.
+The U.S. and NATO face a difficult task on Ukraine.
 Biden has said he is not planning to send combat troops in the case of a further Russian invasion.
-But he could pursue less-dramatic yet still risky military options, including supporting a post-invasion Ukrainian resistance.
+But he could pursue less dramatic yet still risky military options, including supporting a post-invasion Ukrainian resistance.